SEI-R-2-22/u1_lesson_js_functions/README.md

 Let's take a look at the function in more detail:

 1. The first line begins by declaring a variable called `errorAlert`.
 This is the name that we can then use to call that function.
-2. This is followed by the word `function`, which is a keyword we use to let JS know that we are creating a function.
-3. Next, you have a list of parameters surrounded by parentheses.
-Even though the parameters that can go within the parentheses are optional, the parentheses themselves are _always_ required.
+2. Next, you have a list of parameters surrounded by parentheses.
+In a very specific case you can omit the parenthesis, however, we suggest that you include the parentheses as you are gaining familiarity with functions.
-4. The statements inside the function will run every time the function is called.
-The function body must always be wrapped in curly braces `{ }`, even when it consists of only a single statement.
+3. The statements inside the function will run every time the function is called.
+The function body must always be wrapped in curly braces `{ }`, even when it consists of only a single statement. **NOTE** that there is an exception to this rule as well, however, we will still encourage you to always use curly braces as you are getting comfortable with functions.

 #### Naming Conventions

-Now that we've learned about function expressions, let's discuss naming conventions.
+Now that we've learned about arrow functions, let's discuss naming conventions.

 You may have noticed how we capitalize names in JavaScript using the camelCase style.